Employer of Record in Denmark & PEO

 A PEO (Professional Employer Organization) is a local partner that facilitates companies who want to outsource their HR services or expand into a new region or country without having to create a separate legal identity.

-With a PEO, you can be assisted in employing your staff and the management of other employee services such as recruitment, payroll, benefits, and compensation.
+With an Employer of Record in Denmark, you can be assisted in employing your staff and the management of other employee services such as recruitment, payroll, benefits, and compensation.
 ‘These global HR outsourcing services allow you to save time and money while avoiding complicated local regulatory procedures.

 Using a PEO: Five Major Advantages